ministryofjustice/security-guidance/docs/system-backup-standard.md

 -   how backups are managed
 -   the process for backing up

-For an overview of backup concepts, and why backup is important for the MoJ, refer to the [IT Security - System Backup Guide](system-backup-guidance.md).
+For an overview of backup concepts, and why backup is important for the , refer to the [IT Security - System Backup Guide](system-backup-guidance.md).

 For details of what backups must do, refer to the [System backup requirements](#system-backup-requirements) section.